nathanonn/abilities-api-internal-links/README.md

 ### 2. Install Internal Links API

+**Option A: From Release (Recommended)**

+1. Download the latest release zip file (`internal-links-api-latest.zip`)
+2. Go to WordPress Admin > Plugins > Add New > Upload Plugin
+3. Upload the zip file and click "Install Now"
+4. Activate the plugin

+**Option B: From Source**

-1. Download or clone this repository to `wp-content/plugins/internal-links-api`
+1. Clone this repository to `wp-content/plugins/internal-links-api`
 2. Run composer to install dependencies:
    ```bash
    cd wp-content/plugins/internal-links-api